stcmz/mccsx/README.md

 ### Compiler and SDK

-mccsx compiles with [.NET Core SDK v3.1].
+mccsx compiles with [.NET SDK v5.0].
 Follow the official guide to download and install the SDK before the build.
-The SDK also comes with the Visual Studio 2019 installer.
+The SDK also comes with the Visual Studio 2019 installer version 16.8 or higher.

 The Visual Studio solution and project files are provided.
 One may open `mccsx.sln` in Visual Studio 2019 and do a rebuild (predefined profiles for Windows/Linux/macOS are also provided).